 How they help

 According to Dr. Schreiber, the front neck muscles are often underdeveloped, inhibited, and almost never exercised in a gym or therapy setting.
-“They can be a major cause of a droopy neck and a hidden cause of neck pain,” he says.
-The muscles he’s talking about attach from the sternum and collar bone (clavicle) to various parts of the jaw bone (mandible).
+“They can be a major cause of a droopy neck and a hidden cause of headaches, and 1.
+Neck curlup

 Think of this as an abdominal curl for your neck.
 It’s done lying on your back with the tongue pressed on the roof of the mouth.
 This activates the front neck muscles.